seanieboi/assignment2/README.md

  + Carosal to show user special offers etc..
  + View App on Mobile Device
  + Full validation on contact us form to help the user not make mistakes
+ + Sign up via email or by social media.

 ###Installation requirements.